Thoriso-Khutswane/Offensive-Security-VAPT-Lab/OperatingSystem-Penetration-Test(Walkthrough).md

                                  nmap -sV -O [target IP]

+In this command, -sV enables service version detection, -O enables operating system detection, and [target IP] refers to the server’s IP address,in this case, 192.168.56.102.

 ![bar plot]()

 - The figure above shows the number of open ports detected on the operating system.
 The table below lists five open ports that are potentially vulnerable.